davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

 - To write SQL queries for the retrieval of data.

 #### Required Files
-I've taken the University data that you should have generated from the previous homework and made it available for this lab.
-The following file(s) have been provided for this assignment.
+The following file have been provided for this assignment.

 - [university.db](university.db)